 Educational environments that reflect the rich diversity of the community, nation and world assist in opening students' minds and actively engaging them in their learning.
 Research has shown that prejudice is countered when educational environments foster critical thinking, empathy development and positive self-esteem in students.
-See the downloadable checklist to the right for some criteria for creating positive, anti-bias environments where respect for diversity is taught, modeled, and experienced firsthand.
+Review a self-assessment checklist for some criteria for creating positive, anti-bias environments where respect for diversity is taught, modeled, and experienced firsthand.

 Talking with Students about Diversity and Bias